 snippet: "Subtle vulnerabilities-particularly in expressive language, executive function, and social communication-are increasingly recognized, even among optimally treated individuals."

-- name: Impaired Executive Functioning
+- name: Executive Dysfunction

 category: Neurological